Gowa Regency: Sights and tourism

 One of the most important sights is Fortress Samba Opu (Benteng Samba Opu) in the town of Sunggumninasa.
 A part of the walls including a round tower are just being restored.
 The strongest wall with a thickness of seven metres was built in the west towards the sea as Sultan Hasanuddin feared an attack from this direction.
-Weapons, coins, traditional clothings etc. are on display in a museum in the middle of the fortress.
+Weapons, coins, traditional clothing etc. are on display in a museum in the middle of the fortress.
 Various houses in the traditional styles of eleven different peoples of southern Sulawesi were built in the fortress.

 Parangloe Tiered Waterfall

 Parangloe Tiered Waterfall is located in Parangloe district, 42 kilometers east of Makassar with severely damaged road and then 1.5 kilometers in a half hour walk.